CIEMAT-Neutrino/TEMPLATE_COMPARISON/README.md

 ```
 ## TODO
 * Add more types of wvfs:
-    - [] Include all SPE templates.
+    * Include all SPE templates.
-* Add more types of comparison
+* Add more types of comparison:
-    - [] Add comparison of wvfs with different norm
+    * Add comparison of wvfs with different norm.
-    - [] Add comparison of wvfs with different scale
+    * Add comparison of wvfs with different scale.
-* Add more types of data
+* Add more types of data:
-    - [] Add data from binary files
+    * Add data from binary files.
-* Add more types of analysis
+* Add more types of analysis:
-    - [] Add analysis of wvfs' AMP, RMS, etc.
+    * Add analysis of wvfs' AMP, RMS, etc.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)